 Like their wild cousins rabbits are very sociable and would never choose to live alone.
 We chose to domesticate them and even after 100's of years they still have all the same instincts they had back then.

-They usually live in groups of up to 30.
-As a prey animal they feel safer in numbers.
+They usually live in groups of up to 30 and this way as a prey animal they feel safer in numbers.
 Kept alone they can show health and behavioural issues due to frustration and stress levels.
-We have been asked to take rabbits in the past due to them being destructive by chewing carpets, skirting boards, destroying hutches etc which allows them to escape, disturbing neighbours by thumping.
-These are all behaviours which could be avoided or lessoned by having the stimulation from a friend or two.
+We have been asked to take rabbits in the past due to them being destructive by chewing carpets, skirting boards, destroying hutches etc which allows them to escape and disturbing neighbours by thumping.
+These are all behaviours which could be avoided or lessened by having the stimulation from a friend or two.
 This is boredom!

-In all honesty, rabbits do not make it easy to get them a friend.
-As they have a hierarchy in their groups, when meeting new potential friends you will usually see some sort of display of dominance as they sort out for themselves where they stand in the pecking order.
-This display can be in the form of chasing, mounting, fighting etc which people often panic and separate them as soon as they see any of this type of behaviour and believe their rabbit hates other rabbits and doesn't want a friend - when in reality they just need to figure this out for themselves.
+In all honesty rabbits do not make it easy to get them a friend, as they have a hierarchy in their groups, when meeting new potential friends you will usually see some sort of display of dominance as they sort out for themselves where they stand in the pecking order.
+This display can be in the form of chasing, mounting, fighting etc. which people often panic about and separate them as soon as they see any of this type of behaviour; believing their rabbit hates other rabbits and doesn't want a friend - when in reality they just need to figure this out for themselves.
 Obviously this needs to be done carefully so that injuries do not occur.

 If you have a single rabbit, please do consider getting them a friend!!!
 If you still have any doubts or worries please contact us to discuss!